owulveryck/owulveryck.github.io/content/post/20241015-value-flywheel-data.md

 Even when teams manage to gather the right data, the **lack of alignment** across the organization can result in **misinterpretation or underutilization** of that data.

 One solution that some organizations have embraced is a **4-in-the-box (4ITB)** model, initially [pioneered by Walmart](http://thomasmisner.com/download/Thomas-Misner_Product-Ways-Of-Working-Presentation.pdf).
-The 4ITB model brings together **cross-functional teams** involving stakeholders like Product Managers, Engineers, Data Experts, Business Representatives, and eventually others (N-ITB) to collaboratively solve business challenges.
+The 4ITB model brings together **cross-functional teams** involving stakeholders like Product Managers, Engineers, Data Experts, Business Representatives, and potentially others (N-ITB) to collaboratively solve business challenges.
 It aims to establish both **horizontal alignment** (across departments) and **vertical alignment** (with leadership's vision) for every project.

 In this model, **data** is treated as a critical part of the problem-solving process and "included in the box" alongside the other key functions.